sunhuaikuan/DNA-LLM-Review/README.md

-# DNA Large Language Review
+# DNA Large Language Models Review

-This repository contains code for reproducing the results in the paper "DNA Large Language Review" [Huaikuan et al. (2024)](https://arxiv.org/xxxx).
+This repository contains code for reproducing the results in the paper "DNA Large Language Models Review" [Huaikuan et al. (2024)](https://arxiv.org/xxxx).

 ## Getting started in this repository